WorkJam Announces $20 Million Investment from Export Development Canada to Expand International Operations

 About WorkJam

 WorkJam was founded in 2014 to improve the lives of frontline workers.
 As the world's leading digital frontline workplace, WorkJam combines communication, task management, scheduling tools, learning, and more – all on one app.
-It is the only complete and unified system designed to revolutionise the way HQs and their frontline work together, boosting efficiencies and productivity.
-Available in 50 languages with inline translations, the app helps organisations bridge language barriers and create a more inclusive working environment for all.
+It is the only complete and unified system designed to revolutionize the way HQs and their frontline work together, boosting efficiencies and productivity.
+Available in 50 languages with inline translations, the app helps organizations bridge language barriers and create a more inclusive working environment for all.
 WorkJam introduces Total Workforce Orchestration®.
-To learn more, visit WorkJam.com or follow us on LinkedIn.
+To learn more, visit WorkJam.com or follow us on LinkedIn .

 About EDC